 As Sarah Powers, author of “Insight Yoga” says, “Yin yoga is a wonderful practice both for quieting the active mind and for encouraging the prana or Qi(chi) to consistently flow through the six main meridians…”

-When we add a small bolster to lift our heart in fish pose, we can fully relax our muscles for several minues, which is one of the goals in Yin.
+When we add a small bolster to lift our heart in the fish pose, we can fully relax our muscles for several minutes, which is one of the goals of Yin.
 The head should remain on the mat, except for those with cervical spine issues who may want to place a pillow or block under the head.
 As always, consult your yoga therapist for contraindications and to determine which poses are best suited for your particular physical and emotional needs.